How to determine the maximum life span

 Much work has also been done in the direction of genetic changes that affect the lifespan of model organisms.

-If at first the researchers tried to findbiochemical basis of the effect of limited calorie intake on life expectancy, later many new genes were found that have a similar effect.
-Several strains of mice exist today, with lifespans longer than wild-type mice.
+If researchers first tried to findbiochemical basis of the effect of caloric restriction on life expectancy, many new genes were later found that have a similar effect.
+Today there are several strains of mice, with lifespans longer than wild-type mice.

 Life Extension Strategies

-They did this with gene therapy, a strategy never used to combat aging.
+They did this using gene therapy, a strategy never before used to combat aging.
 The use of this method in mice has been found to be safe and effective.

 Mice treated at one year of agelived longer on average by 24%, and at the age of two years - by 13%.
-In addition, the treatment led to significant improvements in animal health by delaying the development of age-related diseases - such as osteoporosis and insulin resistance - and improving aging indicators such as neuromuscular coordination.
+In addition, the treatment led to significant improvements in the animals' health, delaying the development of age-related diseases such as osteoporosis and insulin resistance and improving indicators of aging such as neuromuscular coordination.

 This study “shows that you candevelop an anti-aging gene therapy based on telomerase without increasing the incidence of cancer, ”the authors argue.
 Thus, gene therapy is becoming one of the promising areas of the emerging therapeutic area of radical life extension and aging arrest.

-Researchers have achieved a fivefold increasethe lifespan of the nematode Caenorhabditis elegans.
-To do this, they used mutations of proteins from two metabolic pathways that affect lifespan: the DAF-2 molecule involved in insulin signaling (it usually prolongs life by 100%), and the RSKA-1 (S6K) protein involved in MTOR signaling - rapamycin targets (it usually prolongs life by 30%).
+Researchers have achieved a fivefold increaselifespan of the nematode Caenorhabditis elegans.
+To do this, they used mutations in proteins from two metabolic pathways that affect lifespan: the DAF-2 molecule, which is involved in insulin signaling (it usually prolongs life by 100%), and the RSKA-1 protein (S6K), which is involved in MTOR signaling. - target of rapamycin (it usually prolongs life by 30%).

 To the surprise of scientists, together, thanks to synergy, they gave a fivefold increase in life expectancy (instead of the expected 130%).

-The latest research shows that in the near futuresuch drugs may appear in the future.
-Already, some of their prototypes can be named, these are metformin and acarbose (anti-diabetic drugs for the treatment of type 2 diabetes in humans), rapamycin (an immunosuppressant that suppresses the MTOR pathway), a protein called GDF11 (an analogue of myostatin).
+The latest research shows that in the near futureIn the future, such drugs may appear.
+Already, some of their prototypes can be named, these are metformin and acarbose (anti-diabetic drugs for the treatment of type 2 diabetes in humans), rapamycin (an immunosuppressant that suppresses the MTOR pathway), a protein called GDF11 (a myostatin analogue).

 Until recently, this list includedalso resveratrol and melatonin.
-In the near future, it is expected that this list will be replenished with synthetic analogues of the fasting hormone - FGF21, which, by increasing the level of adiponectin, can increase lifespan through a mechanism that does not depend on AMP kinase, MTOR and sirtuin pathways.
+In the near future, it is expected that this list will be replenished with synthetic analogues of the fasting hormone - FGF21, which, by increasing the level of adiponectin, can increase life expectancy through a mechanism independent of AMP kinase, MTOR and sirtuin pathways.

 Therefore, therapy with FGF21 in combination withby interfering with the pathways of AMP, MTOR and sirtuins, may have a synergistic effect similar to the above 5-fold increase in nematode lifespan by double mutation.

-Biotechnology and Cloning Researchparts and stem cells are currently being carried out in animals and cannot offer the replacement of any parts of the aging body with "new" artificially grown parts.
+Biotechnology and cloning researchparts and stem cells are currently conducted on animals and cannot offer replacement of any parts of the aging body with “new” parts grown artificially.

 Brain transplant experiments conducted onmonkeys and dogs in the middle of the 20th century, failed due to the processes of rejection and the inability of the body to quickly restore the neural connections that ensure the functioning of the body.
 Proponents of body replacement and cloning argue that the necessary biotechnology may come in the future.

-Rationale for this methodis based on the well-known fact that at cryogenic temperatures no significant changes occur in a biological object for thousands of years, and gives the proponents of this method hope that medical technologies of the future will be able to restore a cryopatient and even rejuvenate, thus prolonging his life.
+Rationale for using this methodis based on the known fact that at cryogenic temperatures no significant changes occur in a biological object for thousands of years, and gives supporters of this method hope that future medical technologies will be able to restore a cryogenic patient and even rejuvenate him, thus prolonging his life.

 For cryopreservation of humans or animalsfrozen to ultra-low temperatures, using cryoprotectants to prevent the appearance of ice crystals.
 Cryonics advocates hope to revitalize cryonics patients through organ growing and nanotechnology.

-Slowing down life - slowing down the processes of lifeartificial means.
-Breathing, heartbeat, and other involuntary functions can occur, but they can only be detected by special means.
+Slowing down life - slowing down life processesby artificial means.
+Breathing, heart beating, and other involuntary functions may occur, but they can only be detected by special means.

 Experiments were carried out on dogs, pigs andmice.
 Strong cooling is used to slow down functions.
 Scientists replace the blood of animals with chilled solutions (saline) and they are in a state of clinical death for three hours.
 Then the blood is returned and the circulatory system is started with the help of electrical stimulation of the heart.